|

 [Excerpt from The Journal of the Royal Institution of Great Britain, Vol VII, 1874, pp. 310-313.
 Text courtesy of Special Collections, Smithsonian Institution Libraries.]

 Cableship crew had to send and receive their mail whenever and wherever they could.
-This 1913 postcard was sent from Colombo, Ceylon by a Faraday crew member (Charlie) while on route to the Dutch East Indies. |
+This 1913 postcard was sent from Colombo, Ceylon by a Faraday crew member (Charlie) while on route to the Dutch East Indies:

 See also Henry Ash's pencil sketches made on Faraday expeditions from 1879 to 1900, and the Cable Stories page on James Joseph Cope's service on Faraday between 1910 and 1921.

-Photographs and details of a model of the Faraday, made by Mr Daniel Aldous, an electrical mechanic who served on the ship in the late 1800s, may be viewed at the website of the Powerhouse Museum, Sydney, Australia. |
+Photographs and details of a model of the Faraday, made by Mr Daniel Aldous, an electrical mechanic who served on the ship in the late 1800s, may be viewed at the website of the Museum of Applied Arts and Sciences, Sydney, Australia.